-EDU 146 Child Guidance Prerequisites: EDU 144 or EDU 119
+EDU 146 Child Guidance 3

+Prerequisites: EDU 144 or EDU 119

 This course introduces practical principles and techniques for providing developmentally appropriate guidance for all children with and without disabilities, including those at risk.
 Emphasis is placed on encouraging self-esteem, cultural awareness, effective communication skills, direct/indirect techniques/strategies and observation to understand the underlying causes of behavior.
-Upon completion, students should be able to demonstrate appropriate interactions with children and families and promote conflict resolution, self-control, self-motivation, and self-esteem in

-Learning Community (VLC).
+Upon completion, students should be able to demonstrate appropriate interactions with children and families and promote conflict resolution, self-control, self-motivation, and self-esteem in children.
+This course is also available through the Virtual Learning Community (VLC).

-EDU 151 Creative Activities O 0 3
+EDU 151 Creative Activities